anulaibar/he-2022/index.md

 The trash room is located in the opposite building, to the right of the entrance.

-We left a cooler in the hallway which connects to the car cigarette outlet in case you go for a picnic.
+We left a cooler in the hallway which connects to the car cigarette outlet - could be useful on your trip to Gothenburg perhaps.

 We also left frisbee discs and a screwdriver to adjust height of bike saddles.

-# Vehicles
+# Bikes and Vespa

 There are bikes in the bike storage next to the parking if you want to borrow - use the apartment key to get in.
 We only have five bikes though.
 Code for the code locks is 5736.